 As an Nehiyaw Iskwew (Plains Cree Womxn) from Muscowpetung First Nations, Shayla Stonechild, has always been a catalyst towards Indigenous youth and womxn unlocking their full potential.
 By reclaiming their voices, bodies and spirits that have been silenced and stolen throughout history.
 There is a shift happening in humanity right now and she believes the arts, meditation, movement and reclaiming an Indigenous worldview is a part of amplifying that shift.

 From growing up around her mother’s performing arts company, and continuing on to graduate from “Vancouver Academy of Dramatic Arts” and “Vancouver School of Healing Arts”.
 She has always been active within her community.
-She has received the title of “Metis Youth Ambassador of Alberta” and was a finalist for “Miss Teen Canada” representing her hometown, Medicine Hat.
+Shayla has received the title of the“Metis Youth Ambassador of Alberta” and was a finalist for “Miss Teen Canada” representing her hometown, Medicine Hat.

-“Through our Indigenous way of knowing - we have each been given a toolkit from the creator and we are meant to share it will all of society.
+“Through our Indigenous way of knowing - we have each been given a toolkit from the Creator and we are meant to share it will all of society.
 To come together to unite and learn from each other.
 I hope to be a part of the waves of transformational change.”